davidcc73/P4-SFC-SDN/README.md

 This work was performed in the scope of the project MH-SDVanet: Multihomed Software Defined Vehicular Networks (reference PTDC/EEI-COM/5284/2020).<br/>

+Fork of the project [multip4/P4-SFC](https://github.com/multip4/P4-SFC), more exactly this version [davidcc73/P4-SFC](https://github.com/davidcc73/P4-SFC) and its corrections, `multip4/P4-SFC` implements SFC using P4 switches with no SDN Controller.

+This repository aims to expand that project by adding to it: <br/>
-Fork of the project [multip4/P4-SFC](https://github.com/multip4/P4-SFC), more exactly this version [davidcc73/P4-SFC](https://github.com/davidcc73/P4-SFC) and its corrections, `multip4/P4-SFC` implements SFC using P4 switches with no SDN Controller, this project aims to migrate it to Docker Containers and add to it a ONOS Controller, responsible for the pushing of the P4 Pipelines and the Table entries.
+ * Docker and ONOS, to migrate it to Docker Containers and ONOS Controller, responsible for the pushing of the P4 Pipelines and the Table entries.
+ * `In-band Network Telemetry (INT)`, selected data flows, defined by ONOS, will generate Telemetry. <br/>
+ * `Grafana Dashboard`, using the collected INT in the DB, represent it via real-time graphs. <br/>
+ * `Visualizer`, a Python script that reads the INT data and represents the paths currently taken by the data flows in the topology. <br/>
+  * `INT Collector`, a Python script that sniffs the INT Report packets and stores their indormation in the Database. <br/>

 # Repository structure
 This repository is structured as follows: <br/>
  * `app/` ONOS app Java implementation <br/>
  * `config/` configuration files <br/>
+ * `INT/` Contains all the programs that use the INT: `Grafana`, `Visualizer` <br/>
  * `mininet/` Mininet scripts to emulate a topology of `stratum_bmv2` devices <br/>
  * `images/` Contains the images used on this ReadMe file. <br/>
  * `p4src/` P4 implementation <br/>